News / 08 Apr 2020

 Warning on cheap cleansers: If you change to using Sorbolene as a wash/cleanser, make sure you buy the Sorbolene cream NOT the Sorbolene body wash/cleanser.
 Reason: The different brands of cheaper/generic wash often contain the preservative methylchloroisothiazolinone or methylisothiazolinone.
 These are known to cause contact dermatitis (eczema), and dermatologists and allergists want people to avoid this compound in any products they use.
 It is also in many normal shampoos.
 Detailed, reliable information, is available at Preservative information Occupational Dermatitis Research and Education Centre (2020).

-See the other website links on the Eczema Support website for more details of managing eczema at these challenging times.
+See the other website links on the Eczema Support website for more details on managing eczema at these challenging times.

 Australian College of Dermatology